In our building…

 …in the community…

-Our Giving Garden, tended by volunteers, provides vegetables to participants in our Great Food for All ministry, area food banks, neighbors, and the occasional animal.
+Our Giving Garden, tended by volunteers, provides vegetables to the temporarily homeless older adults at Fairhill’s Senior Guest House , area food banks, neighbors, and the occasional animal.

 Campbell Court, a vital ministry of the church since 1985, provides affordable housing for seniors.
 It is an expression of cooperation with the community, the City of Shaker Heights, and the Department of Housing and Urban Development.